Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-06-adjusting-audio-system.md

 <br />

 #### Quick Checking Frequency Range and Response
-<a id="checking-frequency-range">To check out</a> if your playback system reproduces the wide enough frequency range for our exercises, we will need
-the special calibration test audio file.
+To check out if your playback system reproduces the wide enough frequency range for our exercises, we will need the special calibration test audio file.
 To generate it, simply select **File \| Make and Open Calibration Sine Waves File** from the main menu.
 After having been created, the file "1kHz__10kHz__100Hz__15kHz__40Hz Sinus Tones.wav" will be added to the **Playlist** and selected.
 To load it, you can just double-click on it or press the *Enter* key without changing the selection